Natural dye: Decline and rediscovery

-Synthetic dyes, which could be quickly produced in large quantities, quickly superseded natural dyes for the commercial textile production enabled by the industrial revolution, and unlike natural dyes, were suitable for the synthetic fibres that followed.
+Synthetic dyes, which could be quickly produced in large quantities, quickly superseded natural dyes for the commercial textile production enabled by the Industrial Revolution, and unlike natural dyes, were suitable for the synthetic fibres that followed.
 Artists of the Arts and Crafts Movement preferred the rich, complex colors of natural dyes, since many natural dye sources contain more than one type of dye compound, unlike synthetic dyes which tend to rely on a single type of dye compound, creating a flatter visual effect.
 This helped ensure that the old European techniques for dyeing and printing with natural dyestuffs were preserved for use by home and craft dyers.
 Natural dyeing techniques are also preserved by artisans in traditional cultures around the world.

 Synthetic dyes

 The first synthetic dyes were discovered in the mid-19th century, starting with William Henry Perkin's mauveine in 1856, an aniline dye derived from coal tar.
 Alizarin, the red dye present in madder, was the first natural pigment to be duplicated synthetically, in 1869, leading to the collapse of the market for naturally grown madder.
 The development of new, strongly colored aniline dyes followed quickly: a range of reddish-purples, blues, violets, greens and reds became available by 1880.
 These dyes had great affinity for animal fibres such as wool and silk.
-The new colors tended to fade and wash out, but they were inexpensive and could be produced in the vast quantities required by textile production in the industrial revolution.
+Although some new colors tended to fade and wash out, others were identical to natural dyes, e.g., indigo dye.
 By the 1870s commercial dyeing with natural dyestuffs was fast disappearing.

 Scientists continued to search for new synthetic dyes that would be effective on cellulose fibres like cotton and linen, and that would be more colorfast on wool and silk than the early anilines.
 Chrome or mordant dyes produced a muted but very fast color range for woollens.
 These were followed by acid dyes for animal fibres (from 1875) and the synthesis of indigo in Germany in 1880.
 The work on indigo led to the development of a new class of dyes called vat dyes in 1901 that produced a wide range of fast colors for cellulosic fibers such as cotton.
 Disperse dyes were introduced in 1923 to color the new textiles of cellulose acetate, which could not be colored with any existing dyes.
 Today disperse dyes are the only effective means of coloring many synthetics.
 Reactive dyes for cotton were introduced in the mid-1950s.
 These petroleum based, synthetic dyes are used both in commercial textile production and in craft dyeing and have widely replaced natural dyes.